How to make super-observations#

 2. Use the output monitor to select data#

-.
-It contains information computed by the CIF with the configuration of the CTM: the spatial coordinates of the grid cell matching each data (i, j, level), its temporal coodinates (tstep, tstep_glo, dtstep) and the equivalent of the observation (sim).
+This first simulation generates a monitor file at $WORKDIR/obsoperator/fwd_0000/obsvect/satellites/SPEC/monitor.nc.
+It contains information computed by the CIF using the CTM configuration: the spatial coordinates of the grid cell matching each data point (i, j, level), its temporal coordinates (tstep, tstep_glo, dtstep), and the simulated equivalent of the observation (sim).

-In case of satellite data, an information file is also generated to keep track of the specific data associated to each obs
+For satellite data, an additional information file is generated to record the specific data associated with each obs: $WORKDIR/obsoperator/fwd_0000/chain/satellites/default_00001/infos_DATEDEB.nc, where DATEDEB is the start date of the simulation.

-This complete set of information makes it possible to filter out data according to criteria taking into account the simulation e.g. filtering out data with too large a discrepancy with the simulation.
+This complete set of information allows filtering data based on simulation criteria, for example removing data points with too large a discrepancy from the simulation.

 XXX example codes for plotting the data+sim?XXXX